iHRIS/iHRIS/ihris-backend/notes/roles_and_tasks.md

 * read \*
 * \* \*

+Based on the results returned from the previous step, when multiple match types have a restricted field list, it will be concatenated if multiples match.

 Saved in structure as:
 When the constraint is an ID it must start with '/'
 ```json